chrisroos/google-tag-manager/README.md

 # GTM Enhanced Ecommerce

+This README and the associated HTML pages demonstrate different ways of enabling the Enhanced ecommerce in Google Tag Manager.

+To use the examples you'll need to:

+1. Create a Google Tag Manager account
+2. Configure a Container in GTM
+3. Update the GTM snippets in the HTML pages to use your Container
+4. Configure GTM by following the instructions below
+5. Enable Preview mode in GTM to test the effect of the configuration in GTM

 [View this on GitHub pages](https://chrisroos.github.io/google-tag-manager/) for the links to work as expected.

+---

 ## Using Data Layer